MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Specification of the Reference Measure

 \subsection{Random Truncation and Sieve Priors}

-Non-Gaussian priors can be constructed from the KL expansion \eqref{eq:KL2} by allowing $d_u$ itself to be a random variable supported on $\bbN$; we let $p(i)=\bbP(d_u=i).$ Much of the methodology in this paper can be extended to these priors.
+Non-Gaussian priors can be constructed from the Karhunen--Lo\'eve expansion (\ref{eqKL2}) by allowing $d_u$ itself to be a random variable supported on $\bbN$; we let $p(i)=\bbP(d_u=i)$.
+Much of the methodology in this paper can be extended to these priors.
 A draw from such a prior measure can be written as

 where $\bbI(i \in E)$ is the indicator function.
-We refer to this as {\em random truncation prior}.
+We refer to this as \emph{random truncation prior}.
 Functions drawn from this prior are non-Gaussian and almost surely $C^{\infty}$.
-However, expectations with respect to $d_{u}$ will be Gaussian and can be less regular: they are given by the formula
+However, expectations with respect to $d_{u}$ will be Gaussian\vadjust{\goodbreak} and can be less regular: they are given by the formula

-where $\alpha_i=\bbP(d_{u} \ge i).$ As in the Gaussian case it can be useful, both conceptually and for purposes of implementation, to think of the unknown function $u$ as being the infinite vector $\Bigl(\{\xi_i\}_{i=1}^{\infty},d_{u}\Bigr)$ rather than the function with these expansion coefficients.
+where $\alpha_i=\bbP(d_{u} \ge i)$.
+As in the Gaussian case, it can be useful, both conceptually and for purposes of implementation, to think of the unknown function $u$ as being the infinite vector $ (\{\xi_i\}_{i=1}^{\infty},d_{u} )$ rather than the function with these expansion coefficients.

-Making $d_u$ a random variable has the effect of switching on (non-zero) and off (zero) coefficients in the expansion of the target function.
+Making $d_u$ a random variable has the effect of switching on (nonzero) and off (zero) coefficients in the expansion of the target function.
 This formulation switches the basis functions on and off in a fixed order.
-Random truncation as expressed by equation \eqref{eq:KL3} is not the only variable dimension formulation.
-In dimension greater than one we will employ the {\em sieve prior} which allows every basis function to have an individual on/off switch.
+Random truncation as expressed by equation (\ref{eqKL3}) is not the only variable dimension formulation.
+In dimension greater than one we will employ the \emph{sieve prior} which allows every basis function to have an individual on/off switch.
 This prior relaxes the constraint imposed on the order in which the basis functions are switched on and off and we write

-where $\{\chi_i\}_{i=1}^{\infty} \in \{0,1\}$.
+where $\{\chi_i\}_{i=1}^{\infty} \in\{0,1\}$.
 We define the distribution on $\chi=\{\chi_i\}_{i=1}^{\infty}$ as follows.
-Let $\nu_0$ denote a reference measure formed from considering an i.i.d sequence of Bernoulli random variables with success probability one half.
+Let $\nu_0$ denote a reference measure formed from considering an i.i.d. sequence of Bernoulli random variables with success probability one half.
 Then define the prior measure $\nu$ on $\chi$ to have density